1. How long will my child need to stay here?

 19. Who should I go to if I have questions?

-Any member of the neurorehabilitation team should be able to answer any questions you have about the plan of treatment for your child.
-However, each child has a case manager, who is a member of the therapy team.
-The case manager will provide your first introduction to the rehab process and she will assume responsibility for disseminating information throughout the rehab stay.
-You will have a formal meeting with your attending physician and your multidisciplinary team on a regular basis of at least every other week.
+Any member of the Neurorehabilitation team should be able to answer any questions you have about the treatment plan for your child.
+Each child has a case manager, who is a member of the therapy team.
+The case manager will provide your first introduction to the rehabilitation process and will assume responsibility for disseminating information to you throughout your child’s rehab stay.
+They will have a formal meeting with your attending physician and your multidisciplinary team on a regular basis—typically, every other week.
 The team conference is on Thursday afternoon.
-If you or any family members are not able to attend, we can communicate via conference call.
+If you or any family members are unable to attend, we can communicate via conference call.